 At the beginning of 2016, a survey was done about the latest cloud computing trends focussing on IaaS or Infrastructure-as-a-Service.
 This year the most prominent theme is the increase in hybrid cloud adoption as both the cloud users and cloud providers have matured.

-This was one of a kind survey on the usage of cloud infrastructure focussing on actual cloud customers rather than the vendors.
+This was one of a kind survey on the use of cloud infrastructure focussing on actual cloud customers rather than the vendors.
 This was done in an attempt to get more comprehensive answers on the state of cloud computing today.
 More than one thousand IT professionals participated in this survey and gave their opinions on adoption of cloud infrastructure and its related technologies.
-More than 40 percent of the survey takers came from organizations with the employee strength of one thousand or more.
+More than 40 per cent of the survey takers came from organizations with the employee strength of one thousand or more.

 This blog post intends to share some of the statistics and findings that are being considered vital for cloud computing in 2016.